sendgrid/sendgrid-php/USAGE.md

   "username": "jane@example.com"
 }');
 $domain_id = "test_url_param";
-$response = $sg->client->whitelabel()->domains()->_($domain_id)->subuser()->post($request_body);
+$response = $sg->client->whitelable()->domains()->_($domain_id)->subuser()->post($request_body);
 print $response->statusCode() . "\n";
 print $response->body() . "\n";
 print_r($response->headers());
 ```
-## Add an IP to a domain whitelabel.
+## Add an IP to a domain authentication.

-**This endpoint allows you to add an IP address to a domain whitelabel.**
+**This endpoint allows you to add an IP address to a domain authentication.**

-A domain whitelabel allows you to remove the via or sent on behalf of message that your recipients see when they read your emails.
+A domain authentication allows you to remove the via or sent on behalf of message that your recipients see when they read your emails.
 Whitelabeling a domain allows you to replace sendgrid.net with your personal sending domain.
 You will be required to create a subdomain so that SendGrid can generate the DNS records which you must give to your host provider.
 If you choose to use Automated Security, SendGrid will provide you with 3 CNAME records.
 If you turn Automated Security off, you will be given 2 TXT records and 1 MX record.

 For more information on whitelabeling, please see our [User Guide](https://sendgrid.com/docs/User_Guide/Settings/Whitelabel/index.html)